6502ts/6502.ts/doc/stellerator.md

  * Keyboard and gamepad mappings cannot be configured.
  * Only the first paddle can be controlled.
- * Audio on iOS may require a touch to the display to start.
+ * Audio on Safari on both iOS and MacOS may require a touch or click to start.
 This is a restriction imposed by Apple, and nothing can be done about it.

 ## License